MacoskoLab/slideseq-tools/README.md

 ## Build genome reference

-The Slide-seq pipeline needs a genome reference in specific format for alignment and analysis.
+The Slide-seq tools need a genome reference in specific format for alignment and analysis.
 You could build a genome reference based on input fasta and gtf files.

 Command:
 ```